 While testicular cancer is usually curable with the right treatment, it has to be caught early.
-To herald the Everyman Male Cancer Awareness Month (June), cancer experts discuss the symptoms and advances in treatment.
+To herald the Everyman Male Cancer Awareness Month (June), cancer experts discuss the symptoms and

 By Lisa Salmon.

 Cliched though it sounds, men are notoriously poor at addressing their own health problems, often optimistically assuming they'll just go away.